Sri674/Microsoft-Classifying-Cybersecurity-Incidents/README.md

     ii)MODEL COMPARISON:

-              1)Accuracy: Random Forest has the highest accuracy (0.85), followed by Decision Tree (0.82) and XGBoost (0.82).
+              1)Accuracy: Random Forest has the highest accuracy (0.89), followed by Decision Tree and XGBoost.

-              2)Precision, Recall, and F1-Score: Random Forest also outperforms the others in the macro average precision, recall, and F1-score with values around 0.85 for all metrics.
-Decision Tree and XGBoost are more similar in performance, with a macro average around 0.82–0.83, which is lower than Random Forest.
+              2)Precision, Recall, and F1-Score: Random Forest and Decision Tree excelled in precision, recall, and F1-score across most classes, with Random Forest slightly outperforming.
+XGBoost performed well for class 1, while AdaBoost struggled, particularly with class 1 and recall for class 0.

-              3)Confusion Matrix:Random Forest does a better job of correctly classifying Class 0 and Class 2.
-It has higher precision and recall for these classes compared to the other two models.XGBoost performs well for Class 2, but struggles more with Class 0 and Class 1 compared to Random Forest.
-Decision Tree performs decently with Class 2, but its performance for Class 0 and Class 1 is worse than both Random Forest and XGBoost.
+              3)Confusion Matrix: Decision Tree and Random Forest show balanced performance, with Random Forest having slightly more accurate predictions, especially for class 0 and 2.
+XGBoost struggles with misclassifications for class 1, particularly with false positives.
+AdaBoost underperforms overall, especially for class 1, showing a high number of false positives and misclassifications for class 0.

               4)Conclusion: Based on the accuracy score, classification report, and confusion matrix, the Random Forest model is the best among the three.
 It has the highest accuracy and overall better performance across all metrics.